USS Caliente: Vietnam War operations

-After winning the Battle Efficiency "E", and the green "C" for Communications Excellence, Caliente entered Willamette Shipyard, Portland, Oregon, on 6 January 1964.
+After winning the Battle Efficiency "E", and the green "C" for Communications Excellence, Caliente entered Willamette Iron and Steel Works shipyard at Portland, Oregon, on 6 January 1964.
 The oiler received new communications equipment, modernized tension rigs, and new cargo pumps.
 On 27 July, after refresher training off San Diego, she departed for the Pearl Harbor.
 Following the Gulf of Tonkin Incident in early August 1964 USS Ranger was ordered to the South China Sea.
 On 16 August Caliente refueled Task Group 77.4, including the carrier, as she steamed towards Vietnamese waters.
 The oiler, however, was plagued by erratic generator failures and spent the following three months under restricted availability at Subic Bay, Philippines before returning to Long Beach.

 The following year, after readiness training with U.S. 1st Fleet off California, Caliente arrived at Subic Bay on 24 June 1965.
 She made nine patrol cruises before the end of the year, carrying bulk and packaged fuels, bottled gases, fleet freight, mail, and personnel to the warships on station off Vietnam.
 Before her return the following March the oiler had serviced 431 ships alongside, transferred 57.3 million gallons of fuel, and delivered 77,420 pounds of mail.
 After three months of maintenance and upkeep at Long Beach the oiler departed for yet another logistical support tour in July 1966.
 Caliente, besides servicing ships, also managed to conduct port visits to Hong Kong, Taiwan, and Sasebo.
 The crew also donated $1,360.00 to provide a high school education for 17 Filipino children.
 She did not return to Long Beach until 27 March 1967.